Women and Heart Disease

 R.C.: There is the suggestion that estrogen alone in women who have had a hysterectomy may be cardio-protective.

-LW: Let’s talk abut Cholesterol.
+LW: Let’s talk about Cholesterol.
 What is it?

-R.C.: LDL, or low density lipoproteins are considered bad cholesterol.
-An accumulation of LDL in the damaged wall of the artery contributes to plaque formation.
+LDL and HDL.
+LDL or low-density lipoproteins are considered bad cholesterol.
+Accumulation of LDL in the damaged wall of the artery contributes to plaque formation.
 Plaques develop over time, long before there are any symptoms of heart disease.
 This can begin as early as late childhood or early adolescence.

 L.W.: Why is plaque considered to be dangerous?